Treechcer/FORGE/readme.md

 ## Build project

 After all files has been compiled into `.o` it starts the build process and converts it into `.exe` file, which then is outputed to path where you are exectuing it into.

+### windows specific

+It adds `.ico` file to your .exe from what't in the file you have forge saved in.
+Defualt icon is just now small 16x16 forge and hammer image, you can change it into anything you want.

 ## config